35percent/newblog/_posts/2022-01-24-aylesbury-update-cost-of-leaseholder-buy-out-leaps.md

 But it looks as if Southwark's explanation, that 'random' gaps had been [left by design](https://mobile.twitter.com/lb_southwark/status/1483060481854263296), to be filled by children's decorated bricks was equally fake.
 All the replacement bricks look just like the rest.

-Nonetheless, if we see any more bits drop off we will be sure to let Southwark know.
+Nonetheless, if we see any more bits drop off, we will be sure to let Southwark know.